“Every woman should be performing breast self-exams. We need to know our bodies — we only have one.”

 Despite the challenges she faced during her cancer treatment, Carmela says staying on her routine helped her keep her focus and ultimately heal.
 “I never wanted people to feel sad for me.
 A lot of other people have it worse.
 Thinking about that helps keep things in perspective,” says Carmela.

 She offers some advice for anyone facing a cancer diagnosis.

 “I tried to be open and honest so that people saw it could happen to anyone.
 Cancer treatment can be physically painful and emotionally exhausting.
 But being open about it helps others help you.
 There is life after cancer.”

 Get your free guide to breast health at home

 A cancer diagnosis can bring unexpected challenges.
 Find resources to help.

-Schedule an appointment with Alfred Christie, MD
+Schedule a consultation with Alfred Christie, MD

-Schedule an appointment with Victor Vogel, MD
+Schedule a consultation with Victor Vogel, MD